hamletlg/urlmonitor/README.md

 ## Known Limitations
-WebView requires a compatible backend (WebKitGTK on Linux, Edge on Windows) Some websites may block automated access heavy pages with complex javascript may not be fully supported
+WebView requires a compatible backend (WebKitGTK on Linux, Edge on Windows)

+Some websites may block automated access

+heavy pages with complex javascript may not be fully supported

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements.

+## CLicense
-License This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.